Production3000/mvp3000esp/README.md

 ### <a name='CustomModules'></a>Custom Modules

-Most users will not need to create a custom module.
-Also we are happy to help in case you are missing a feature.
+Most users will not need to create a custom module, particularly if a similar one already exists.
+We are happy to help implementing a missing feature.

 In order to develop and integrate a new module into the MVP 3000 framework please follow the documentation to [Custom Modules](/doc/custom_modules.md).